 Gastric acid production is necessary for the body to digest food and break down nutritional components into absorbable amino acids, carbohydrates, and fats.
-Most of the acid is produced when gastric pH stimulates the release of gastrointestinal using the release and activation of various digestive enzymes.
+Most of the acid is produced when gastric pH stimulates the release and activation of various digestive enzymes.
 The stomach is a relatively acidic environment with a pH of less than 4.0, and this can drop to 2.0 with the presence of parietal cells.
 Parietal cells live in the fundus and the body of the stomach and secrete hydrogen ions.
 Hydrogen ion secretion is stimulated by three predominant substances.

 Altered pH can disrupt homeostatic digestion, resulting in dysregulation of gastric pH.
 In the clinical setting, this dysregulation is typically due to physiologic stress, which can lead to inflammation of the stomach, known as stress-induced gastritis.
 In the stressed state, elevate levels of ACH and histamine result in increased acid production thus inducing gastritis.

 Patients are typically found in the surgical unit of the hospital or the medical or surgical intensive care unit.
 These critically ill patient have typically undergone physiologic stress related to severe trauma, severe burns, ventilator dependency, on intracranial trauma.

 Physiologic stress leading to stress gastritis results in gastric erosions, known as curling ulcers.
 Erosions secondary to cranial etiology are named Cushing ulcers after the famous neurosurgeon Harvey Cushing.